tgel0/academicpages-fork/_posts/2019-28-05-A-Whole-New-World-Going-Serverless-with-GCP-Aladdin-Style.md

 <br/>
 <br/>

-# A Whole New World: Going Serverless with GCP (Aladdin-style)

 ### Once upon a time, a young street urchin from a kingdom far, far away was managing virtual machines and cron jobs for a living but soon his life will turn upside down when he discovers serverless.

 Having a setup where a simple script is running once a day/week/month on a server is not ideal.
 Sure, this could be a small, free-tier virtual machine running in a public cloud, so who cares?